alan-turing-institute/data-safe-haven/tier1/README.md

 #### Shared working space

 The directory `/shared` can be used when multiple users will need to edit files or directories.
+This is the best place to keep large data files you may edit and you working file.
 New files and directories created here will belong to the `shared` group, which all users are members of, and members of the `shared` group will be given read and write privileges.
 This means that *any user* will be able to read, edit and delete files and directories created here.